ucsd-cse130-mhb/07-types/README.md

 Fill in the types of built-in functions inside `preludeTypes` (we have pre-filled the one for `+`).
-Remember that you are not allowed to use `a0, a1, ...` as bound type variables, since those are reserved for use as free type variables by the algorithm.
+Remember that you are not allowed to use the names `a0, a1, ...` as bound type variables because those are reserved for use as free type variables by the algorithm.

+You are not writing any function definitions here: you just need to supply a type (object of type Poly) that expresses the most general type for these built-in functions.

-### (d) Recursion: 30 points (15 public)
+### (d) EXTRA CREDIT: Recursion: 30 extra points (15 extra public)

 Modify your implementation of `infer` to support recursive function definitions.
 Once you are done, all tests should pass.
+See `tests/input/3dtest1.hs` through `tests/input/3dtest5.hs` for some examples.